dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 ---
 title: "A Guarded City with no Defensive Wall - My 2¢ on TypeScript"
-date: "2020-03-01"
+date: "2020-02-18"
 description: "TypeScript is a police protecting a city that has no walls - if you let anyone in you'll have a really bad time.
 But It's definitely not useless."
 slug: "/guarded-city-with-no-defensive-wall-typescript"
+cover_image: "./fort.jpg"
 ---

 TypeScript is huge right now.
-It's exploding in popularity - as of today, it has almost 10M weekly downloads from [NPM](https://www.npmjs.com/package/typescript), their repo has nearly 60K stars and it feels like everybody jumps on the bandwagon when it comes to static type checking.
+It's exploding in popularity - as of today, it has almost 10M weekly downloads from [NPM](https://www.npmjs.com/package/typescript), their [repo](https://github.com/microsoft/TypeScript) has nearly 60K stars and it feels like everybody jumps on the bandwagon when it comes to static type checking.

 I'll start this article by saying I'm a huge fan of typescript, and type-checking in general.
 The first language I've learned was C#, but in my first professional role I've worked exclusively with Python 2.7, and I missed the auto-completion and the confidence I had writing C#.